-The Centre of Gender in operations will finally be presented and decided in end February 2010.
-This centre is to assist in developing concepts and mandates for gender sensitive operations, facilitate/conduct training and education of key personnel, compile lessons learned and carry out evaluations of gender sensitive operations.
-Furthermore, it is meant as a watchdog for 1325 in the respective defence forces.
-Implementation is set for 2010, and estimated to involve 8-10 persons (mix of nations), located in one of the Nordic countries.'
+The main purpose of this centre is "to assist in developing concepts and mandates for gender sensitive operations, facilitate/conduct training and education of key personnel, compile lessons learned and carry out evaluations of gender sensitive operations.
+Furthermore, it is meant as a watchdog for 1325 in the respective defence forces."